 As do several others I have come to know, I have vivid memories of the Holocaust (Shoah) that can only be explained through reincarnation.
-These memories have had a profound impact on every aspect of my life since 1969 when they began.
-As a religious Jew my understanding of these memories incorporates the doctrine known as gilgul neshamot (i.e. "the rolling of souls" from life to life).
-Even though much of Judaism accepts the idea of reincarnation, my memories are not based on religious teachings.
-They are based on the personal memories I have experienced since I was 12 years old.
-I could no more deny these experiences than I could reject the air I breath.
-In this piece I seek to share these personal memories.
+These memories have had a profound impact on every aspect of my life since 1969, when they began.
+As a religious Jew, my understanding of these memories incorporates the doctrine known as gilgul neshamot (i.e., "the rolling of souls" from life to life).
+Even though much of Judaism accept the idea of reincarnation, my memories are not based on religious teachings.
+They are the personal memories I have experienced since I was 12 years old.
+I could no more deny these experiences than I could reject the air I breathe.
+In this piece, I seek to share these personal memories.

 I was twelve years old in 1969.
-In the spring of that year I had a horrifying and life defining experience.
-I woke up in the early dawn hours in a cold sweat screaming from a nightmare, something previously unusual for me.
-Over the years the frequency and sense of 'realness' of the dream have only intensified.
-I no longer think of this as a dream, but as a memory.
+In the spring of that year, I had a horrifying and life-defining experience.
+I woke up in a cold sweat screaming from a nightmare in the early dawn hours, something previously unusual for me.
+Over the years, the dream's frequency and sense of 'realness' have only intensified.
+I no longer think of this as a dream but as a memory.
 What follows still awakens me at times with terrifying dread.
-This is an experience, not a dream.
+I am sharing an experience, not a dream.

 The memory never changes in any substantial way.
 Minor clarifications have occurred over the years, but these have merely filled in missing pieces as I remember and understand the experiences more fully.
 For instance, I recount hearing someone reciting Kaddish at one point.
-For the first few years all I understood was that this person was reciting comforting prayers.
-When I later heard the Mourner's Kaddish, I immediately recognized it and wept bitterly at the realization of what those prayers implied.
-Hence, the name of the prayer has been added to this retelling.
+All I understood for the first few years was that this person was reciting comforting prayers.
+When I later heard the Mourner's Kaddish, I immediately recognized it and wept bitterly at realizing what those prayers implied.
+Hence, I added the name of the devotion to this retelling.

 If I tried to rewrite the memory from my childhood point of view, it would be less true to the experience than sharing it as it is now perceived.
 My recollections of these memories have developed gradually over the years.
-Here I seek to share these memories as they are experienced today.
-While I am presenting this material for your consideration, by pondering and retelling it my memory is jogged and I remember and understand the experiences more fully.
-Much still remains forgotten.
+Here I seek to share these memories as I experience them today.
+While I am presenting this material for your consideration, my consciousness is rekindled by pondering and retelling it, and I remember and understand the experiences more fully.
+Many details remain forgotten.

 The dream/memory takes place in two distinct segments.
-For a few years I thought these were separate dreams but have now come to understand that there is a point in the dream where I often wake up (frequently in a cold sweat and sometimes crying out, kicking and shouting in a language I am told "sounds German").
-When I am able to return to sleep the dream often continues on from this point almost as though it had a pause button.
+For a few years, I thought these were separate dreams but have now come to understand that there is a point in the dream where I often wake up (frequently in a cold sweat, sometimes crying out, kicking and shouting in a language I am told "sounds German").
+When I can return to sleep, the dream often continues from this point, almost as though it had a pause button.
 At other times I recall mainly the second portion.
-In any case, following that point there is a clear time break in the dream.
-Practically all the events during this interval have been lost to my memory thus far.
-This telling began as notebook entries as I tried to understand this disturbing 'dream'.
-Shortly after I began to use the internet in the 1990's I posted it to my initial Geocities site.
+Following that point, there is a clear time break in the dream.
+Most of the events during this interval have been lost to my memory thus far.
+This telling began as notebook entries as I tried to understand this disturbing 'dream.'
+Shortly after I started to use the internet in the 1990s, I posted it to my initial Geocities site.

 - 8.4.2006: I am beginning to remember pieces of this interval.
-These hazy reflections are added in brackets at the appropriate place in the dream below.
+I have added these hazy reflections in brackets at the appropriate place in the dream below.

-- 9.10.2009: This section of the dream has gradually become more clear to me and a few new insights have been added in this update.
-I will continue to included these in brackets because they are obviously later memories.
+- 9.10.2009: This section of the dream has gradually become clearer, and I have added a few new insights in this update.
+I will continue to include these in brackets because they are later memories.

-- 03.25.2013: The aforementioned realizations have largely become seamlessly interwoven in the remembering and so the brackets have been removed.
+- 03.25.2013: The realizations above have largely become seamlessly interwoven in my remembering, so the brackets have been removed.
 We're currently preparing to go to Israel.

-- 04.18.2013: I am convinced that on Thursday morning, April 18, 2013 I reached the end of the path referenced in the dream/memory as I first placed my hands on the Holy Kotel (the Western Wall of the once and future Jerusalem Temple).
-With this experience a new phase in my has life begun.
+- 04.18.2013: I am convinced that on Thursday morning, April 18, 2013, I reached the end of the path referenced in the dream/memory as I first placed my hands on the Holy Kotel (the Western Wall of the once and future Jerusalem Temple).
+With this experience, I feel a new phase in my life has begun.

-- 04.22.2013: We visited Yad VaShem in Jerusalem.
+- 04.22.2013: We visited Yad Vashem in Jerusalem.
 One of the most horrific experiences of my life!
-In the Warsaw Ghetto exhibit I found (and handled) one of the carts we used.
+In the Warsaw Ghetto exhibit, I found (and handled) one of the carts we used.
 I was shaking like a leaf and sobbing the whole time we were there.
 Ahuva (my wife) went back a few days later because, worried about me, she could not focus on the exhibits and complete the halls.
-I went to visit Chut Shell Chessed and spent the rest of the day at the Kotel while she was at Yad VaShem.
+I visited Chut Shell Chessed and spent the rest of the day at the Kotel while she was at Yad Vashem.
 I doubt I could go through that again.

 - 05/07/2013: Added the Bergen-Belsen sign, added locations, and updated the text to correct inconsistencies in tenses.

 - 02.04.2015: Aliyah did not work out.
-We simply can not find a way to live in Israel financially.
-We're both saddened by this, but we know it must be HaShem's will and so we say B"H.
+We can not find a way to live in Israel financially.
+We're both saddened by this, but we know it must be HaShem's will, and so we say B"H.

 I tightened up the section above and made a few minor clarifications for language, and added a link to my poem and video Shoah Child.